AlexandruIstrate/Chronicy/README.md

 ![Main Image](./Images/Main.png)

 ## How does it work?
-Chronicy features a three component model in order to most efficiently track your activity.
+Chronicy features a three-component model, in order to most efficiently track your activity.
 The three core parts of Chronicy are:
-* A background service that listens for changes and raises events
+- A background service that listens for changes and raises events
-* Extensions that allow third party application to register their progress in the Chronicy system
+- Extensions that allow third party application to register their progress in the Chronicy system
-* A GUI application that allows you to communicate with the Chronicy system.
+- A GUI application that allows you to communicate with the Chronicy system.
 This is what gives a normal user the possibility to log custom data and configure the application

+## Features
+- Tracking your actions in supported applications via extensions
+- Automatic insertion of daily activities into your application
+- Modern, fluid user interface
+- Safe storage of your data inside a database
+- Low memory footprint

 ## User Interface
 Chronicy features a simple interface that gives you a clear overview of what you are working on.